githubtraining/training-manual/book/managers/13_create_fork.md

 To practice creating a pipeline, let's set up our own personal workspace.
 To create our workspace we will [fork](https://help.github.com/articles/fork-a-repo/) the [github-for-managers](https://github.com/universeworkshops/github-for-managers) repository.
 A **fork** is effectively a copy of a project you can use to freely experiment without affecting the original project.

+Although some organizations are still using the fork method to ensure security about what gets merged into the master branch, many organizations are beginning to use "protected branches" to minimize risk while merging pull requests.

 1. Navigate to the workshop repository at https://github.com/universeworkshops/github-for-managers.
 1. In the top-right-hand corner, click **Fork**.
   ![image of creating a fork](https://raw.githubusercontent.com/universeworkshops/github-for-managers/master/workshop-images/github-for-managers.017.jpeg) If asked, fork to your personal GitHub account.